alexrivadeneira/i2wd/week1/outline.md

 ### Further Exploration
 * ["Fixed mindset" vs "Growth mindset" video and discussion, Carol Dweck](https://www.ted.com/talks/carol_dweck_the_power_of_believing_that_you_can_improve)
- * View code source on some of your favorite websites
+ * View code source on some of your favorite webpages
 * [W3Schools exercises](https://www.w3schools.com/html/exercise.asp?filename=exercise_attributes1)